100-Devs-1-Game/Games-In-Progress/README.md

 # Games-In-Progress
-We're looking for additional coders for these games
+*We're looking for additional coders for following games:*

 ---